oktadev/okta-blog/_source/_posts/2021-06-23-okta-oso-fastapi-sqlalchemy.md

 If you save `app/main.py` and then try to create a new bear, the `POST` request will return a `403 Forbidden`.

-{% img blog/using-okta-and-oso-to-secure-a-fastapi-and-sqlalchemy-app/image3.png alt:"Eureka Instances Registered" width:"800" %}{: .center-image }
+{% img blog/oso-fastapi-sqlalchemy/image3.png alt:"403 Forbidden" width:"800" %}{: .center-image }

 Oso is deny-by-default, and we currently have an empty policy file.
 In the next section, we'll write our first authorization rule to allow real bear lovers to create real bears.